AdobeDocs/workfront.en/help/quicksilver/maestro/views/manage-the-timeline-view.md

      * Edit record information
 -->

-When creating a timeline view, all records of the selected record type display in a timeline as bars.
+When creating a timeline view, all records of the selected record type display in a timeline as bars, by default.

 To manage a timeline view: